chiliang7/fpl_dags/README.md

 ![newplot (16)](https://user-images.githubusercontent.com/17539049/158542945-60c65927-9c3d-41eb-a403-37d235e2bafa.png)
 ![newplot (17)](https://user-images.githubusercontent.com/17539049/158542940-aecbddcc-f181-4226-8073-790bc5622ff7.png)

 For each table, I take the top 5 teams. if there are ties in the scores, I will take all of them.
 This gives me following team selections.
 If we just look at this week's difficulty, It's pretty clear that many teams have good fixture (easy game).
-However, if we look at next 3 or 5 gams together, clearly, there are some teams that really stand out, for example: [Tottenham Hotspur](https://www.tottenhamhotspur.com/) and [Chelsea FC](https://www.chelseafc.com/en)
+However, if we look at next 3 or 5 games together, clearly, there are some teams that really stand out, for example: [Tottenham Hotspur](https://www.tottenhamhotspur.com/) and [Chelsea FC](https://www.chelseafc.com/en)

 ```python
 >>> l1 = {'ARS', 'TOT', 'SOU', 'MCI', 'LIV', 'WHU', 'LEE', 'CHE', 'BHA', 'EVE' }